techservicesillinois/ticket-assister/CONTRIBUTING.md

 ### Entrypoints

-Code is built into `build/` which is loaded by the browser.
+Code is built into `build/`, which is loaded by the browser.

 According to the [Chrome manifest file]((https://developer.chrome.com/docs/extensions/mv3/manifest/)), `manifest.json`:
 - `src/serviceWorker` is started as a background script ([service worker](https://developer.chrome.com/docs/workbox/service-worker-overview/))
 	- This is compiled into `build/scripts/serviceWorker.js`
-- `src/pages/index.html` is displayed whenclicking the extension (it is marked as a [`default_popup`](https://developer.chrome.com/docs/extensions/reference/browserAction/#popup))
+- `src/pages/index.html` is displayed when clicking the extension (it is marked as the [`default_popup`](https://developer.chrome.com/docs/extensions/reference/browserAction/#popup))
 	- This is compiled into `build/pages/index.html`
 - Other `src/pages/` can be accessed from the extension's URL
-	- These must be linked to from other pages, starting with the popup (`index.html`)
+	- These should be linked to from other pages, starting with the popup (`index.html`)
 	- These are compiled into `build/pages/`
-- [Content scripts](https://developer.chrome.com/docs/extensions/mv3/content_scripts/) are ran on page load if they are toggled on
+- [Content scripts](https://developer.chrome.com/docs/extensions/mv3/content_scripts/) are ran on page load, if they are enabled
+	- These must be enabled in the Options page for them to run, which is accessible by clicking the extension and choosing "Options"
 	- See `src/rules/rules.ts` to see which scripts are ran on which pages
-	- Note that these must be enabled in the Options page for them to run, which is accessible by clicking the extension and choosing "Options"
+		- This information can also be seen on the Options page

 ### Organization

-Everything at the root directory is configuration stuff:
+Files at the root directory are configuration stuff:

 - `package.json` contains dependencies and scripts
 - `Makefile` mainly runs `package.json` scripts